-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff

-F3: Utilizing a System of IRB Precedent: Moving Toward Consistency and Transparency

-Track(s): Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; QA/QI and Postapproval Monitoring

-IRBs are often criticized by investigators for a perceived inconsistency in their decisions, or for a lack 📑 📔 🦻 of transparency regarding how decisions are made.
+•Describe what a RRA is comprised of, including the steps taken before, during, and after the RRA is concluded •Explore the current draft Guidance for Industry-Conducting Remote Regulatory Assessments, Questions and Answers • Review FY22 Bioresearch Monitoring Program Information (BIMO) Metrics and the number of alternative activities conducted in BIMO program areas Target Audience(s): Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff F3: Utilizing a System of IRB Precedent: Moving Toward Consistency and Transparency Track(s): Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; QA/QI and Postapproval Monitoring IRBs are often criticized by investigators for a perceived inconsistency in their decisions, or for a lack of transparency regarding how decisions are made.
 Three separate institutions will describe their experience incorporating an IRB precedent system into their IRB practice by implementing a templated "institutional memory bank" tool to test its effectiveness at promoting consistency, providing transparency, and promoting communication with the research community.
 The searchable "institutional memory bank" could become an important tool as a quality metric for IRBs.
+Learning Objectives:

-- •Describe the implementation of an IRB precedent tool, how it can foster IRB staff knowledge, how it can promote consistency among IRB panels, and its impact on communication with the research community - Explore the use of the tool as a quality metric for IRBs and how it can be incorporated as a quality improvement project - •Identify challenges to implementing a system of IRB precedent within and across institutions

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance, Regulatory; QA/QI Professionals

-F4: Supported Decision-Making: From the Law to the Bedside

-Track(s): Legal Considerations in Research Oversight; Advancing Equity and Justice; Informed Consent; Populations Requiring Additional Protections

-In the US, disability rights laws (e.g., Americans with Disabilities Act and Rehabilitation Act) require federally funded medical centers to ensure people with disabilities are not discriminated against with respect to access to their services, programs, and/or benefits.
+•Describe the implementation of an IRB precedent tool, how it can foster IRB staff knowledge, how it can promote consistency among IRB panels, and its impact on communication with the research community •Explore the use of the tool as a quality metric for IRBs and how it can be incorporated as a quality improvement project •Identify challenges to implementing a system of IRB precedent within and across institutions Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; QA/QI Professionals F4: Supported Decision-Making: From the Law to the Bedside Track(s): Legal Considerations in Research Oversight; Advancing Equity and Justice in Research; Informed Consent; Populations Requiring Additional Protections In the US, disability rights laws (e.g., Americans with Disabilities Act and Rehabilitation Act) require federally funded medical centers to ensure people with disabilities are not discriminated against with respect to access to their services, programs, and/or benefits.
 This non-discrimination requirement includes a right to reasonable accommodations, if requested.
 Yet people with disabilities, including those with impaired decision-making capacity, are routinely excluded from participation in clinical research.
-Supported decision-making is a process that enables individuals with impaired decisionmaking ability to choose designated supporters to help them make informed choices and represents an emerging accommodation that facilitates their participation in research.
+Supported decision-making is a process that enables individuals with impaired decision-making ability to choose designated supporters to help them make informed choices and represents an emerging accommodation that facilitates their participation in research.
 This session will introduce the concept, history, and legal status of supported decision-making and will share an example of how supported decision-making has been implemented at a large academic medical center, including investigator education, documentation templates, and considerations for IRB review.

-- •Understand what supported decision-making is and when it is legally required to ensure people with disabilities are not discriminated against with respect to access to clinical research - •Review the difference between supported decision-making and surrogate decision-making and how supported decision-making safeguards the autonomy of people with disabilities - •Learn how supported decision-making can be implemented at your institution

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Leadership and Institutional Officials; Legal Counsel; Clinical Research Staff; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice; Compliance Personnel
+Learning Objectives: Understand what supported decision-making is and when it is legally required to ensure people with disabilities are not discriminated against with respect to access to clinical research Review the difference between supported decision-making and surrogate decision-making and how supported decision-making safeguards the autonomy of people with disabilities •Learn how supported decision-making can be implemented at your institution Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; Clinical Research Staff; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice; Compliance Personnel